-The most critical multiples which are considered for comparative analysis are:
+The most integral multiples which are considered for comparative analysis are:

 - This multiple indicates the price an investor is willing to pay for each $ of earning.

-- Another common multiple is EV/EBITDA which is computed as follows: Enterprise Value / EBITDA
+- Another common multiple is EV/EBITDA, which is calculated as follows: Enterprise Value / EBITDA

 - This aids in neutralizing the effect of capital structure.
 EBITDA accrues to both debt and equity holders since it is before the interest component.